 Cooked potatoes and other cooked vegetables can be safely kept in the refrigerator 3 to 4 days.

-How long can you keep boiled potatoes in fridge?
+How long can you store boiled potatoes in the fridge?

 Cooked potatoes can be kept in the refrigerator for up to four days, or in an airtight container in the freezer for up to one year.

 Properly stored, cooked potatoes will last for 3 to 5 days in the refrigerator. … Bacteria grow rapidly at temperatures between 40 °F and 140 °F; cooked potatoes should be discarded if left out for more than 2 hours at room temperature.

 How do you store boiled potatoes in the refrigerator?